 Website development can be confusing and appear daunting to those who aren’t familiar with the technology involved or the process.
 I have put together some frequently asked questions to help you better understand the world of website design, website development & SEO.

-A WordPress site gives you full control over all the editable content on the site.
-You can update images and text as needed and add additional content at the touch of a button.
-For more information on why you should choose WordPress – Click here.
+A WordPress site gives you full control over all the editable content on the website.
+You can update images and text as needed and add additional material at the touch of a button.
+For more information on why you should choose WordPress, click the link below.

 I specialise in self-hosted WordPress websites (WordPress.org) which are not the same thing as WordPress.com websites.

-The WordPress sites I build still use the same content management framework (WordPress, which is open source) but they are completely customisable in terms of design, build and functionality.
+The WordPress sites I build still use the same content management framework (WordPress, which is open source), but they are entirely customizable in terms of design, build and functionality.
 You get exactly what you want as opposed to trying to shoehorn your design and functionality requirements into templates.